HMCS Fredericton (K245): War duty

 Fredericton served during the Battle of the Atlantic from December 1941 to the end of the war in May 1945.
 After Fredericton was launched she spent a short time undergoing sea trials.
 From January to July 1942 she escorted convoys between Halifax, St. John's, New York City and Boston.

 In 1942 there was an increased U-boat threat in the Caribbean against oil shipments.
 After Halifax and the UK started experiencing oil shortages, tanker convoys were organized between Caribbean ports and Halifax and New York City.
 In July, Fredericton was assigned to escort convoy HA002/AH002 from Halifax to Aruba and back.
 Since the U.S. Navy had insufficient ships for these convoys, Fredericton along with six other Canadian corvettes was temporarily transferred to American naval operational command for convoy escort between Guantánamo Bay and New York City.
 She participated in these oil convoy escorts from September until February 1943.

 After the Caribbean duty she was transferred to Western Local Escort Force for duty between New York City and St. John's, Newfoundland.
 Fredericton came close to seeing action when she was assigned to convoy HX229 on 8 March 1943, but she turned back at St. John's on 14 March.
 Two days later the convoy was attacked by a wolfpack of nearly 40 U-boats, which resulted in the sinking of 22 ships.

 After a major refit she was reassigned to the Mid-Ocean Escort Force in October 1943 escorting convoys between St. John's and Derry, Northern Ireland.
 Fredericton spent 11 months in this capacity before undergoing a second refit in September 1944.
 For the remainder of the war, she served as an ocean escort.

 During her time in the Battle of the Atlantic she was never fired upon nor had cause to use her own weapons in anger.
 This earned her the reputation as the "luckiest ship in the Royal Canadian Navy".

 Convoy record summary

 Disputed disposition

 Several sources (Lenton, Lynch, Macpherson) show that in July 1945 Fredericton was transferred to Sydney, Nova Scotia to be decommissioned for disposal and scrapping.
 Other sources (uboat.net, Royal Canadian Navy) claim that a mistake in Lloyd's Register switched its records with HMCS Saskatoon (K158).
 The alternative information shows that Fredericton was sold in 1948.
-She was registered under the Panamanian flag as Tra los Montes.
-In 1950 she was renamed as Olympic Fighter for use as a whaler.
+She was registered under the Panamanian flag as Tra los Montes, and in 1950 she was renamed as Olympic Fighter for use as a whaler.
 Subsequent names included Otori Maru No. 6 in 1956 and Kyo Maru No. 20 in 1961.
 The last notation in Lloyd's Register was for 1978–79.